fgregoretti/Cpp-AIF/doc/generative_model_classes.md

 ```c++
 void sum(const likelihood<T,seq<Iseq...>>& b)
 ```
-Sum of this object and likelihood object given as a parameter.
+Sum of this object and of the likelihood object given as a parameter.

 **Parameters**
 - `b` likelihood instance to sum